 “God, I know that name,” Eisen said.

-When Eisen called Grantham back, both sobbed.
-They had lived minutes apart for years – Grantham in the nearby community of Hurst – yet never connected.
+When Eisen called Grantham back, both sobbed on the phone.
+They had lived minutes apart for years _ Grantham in the nearby community of Hurst _ yet never connected.

-Grantham read Salton’s book and gained a new understanding of her father and “what he really endured.”
+Grantham soon read Salton’s book and gained a sudden new understanding of what her father experienced.

-Eisen and Grantham met, and their sons – Aaron Eisen and Troy Grantham, both 12 and about the same age as their grandfathers when the Germans invaded Poland – became friends.
+In the weeks that followed, Eisen and Grantham met and bonded as only children of survivors can.
+Their boys _ Aaron Eisen and Troy Grantham, both 12 and about the same age as their grandfathers when the Germans invaded Poland _ became fast friends.

-“Our fathers really took care of each other and shared the darkest hours of their lives,” said Eisen.
+“Our fathers really took care of each other and shared the darkest hours of their lives,” Anna Eisen said.
 “You grow up differently when you don’t have relatives at holidays and when you have parents who are unsure how to be parents.”

 “Your father was one of my closest and dearest friends and I feel blessed to have you and your family in our lives.”

-This month, in Texas to attend his grandson’s bar mitzvah, Salton took the opportunity to meet his friend’s daughter.
-As they talked, he reflected on his sadness that he and Waks never reunited.
+This month, Salton flew to Texas to attend his grandson’s bar mitzvah and took the opportunity to meet his friend’s daughter.

 GRAPHIC: AP Photos NY355-358 of Aug.
 17